nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 33B.
-USING THE NVIDIA DRIVER AS A RANDR 1.4 OUTPUT SOURCE PROVIDER
+USING THE NVIDIA DRIVER AS AN RANDR 1.4 OUTPUT SOURCE OR OUTPUT SINK PROVIDER

-To use the NVIDIA driver as an RandR 1.4 output source provider, the X server needs to be configured to use the NVIDIA driver for its primary screen and to use the "modesetting" driver for the other graphics device.
+To use the NVIDIA driver as an RandR 1.4 output source provider, also known as "PRIME", the X server needs to be configured to use the NVIDIA driver for its primary screen and to use the "modesetting" driver for the other graphics device.
 This can be achieved by placing the following in "/etc/X11/xorg.conf":

 Section "ServerLayout"
     Identifier "layout"